-Preschool (Getting Ready 1) – Can’t recognize all of the letters or doesn’t know their sounds.
+Preschool – Can’t recognize all of the letters or doesn’t know their sounds.

 McGuffey Primer – Recognizes the letters and knows their sounds.

-Kindergarten (Getting Ready 2) – Has completed the sight reading in the McGuffey Primer.
+Kindergarten – Has completed the sight reading in the McGuffey Primer.

 Learn to Read – This is for a child six and up who is not reading independently yet.
 It has the reading lessons covered in the McGuffey Primer and Kindergarten courses.

-Level 1 reading is reading chapter novels.
-It’s around a 2nd – 3rd grade reading level.
-It is our level 1 after completing our learn-to-read program.
+In Level 1 the students are reading chapter novels.
+It is advanced but it is our level 1 after completing our learn-to-read program.
 If your student isn’t ready for Level 1 Reading, they should complete Learn To Read first.

 The right level should have new words for your child,